KellyJoseph/ict2reactpoi/readme/README.md

 ## UI Design.

-their use (see examples below) . . . . . . .
 The UI design is mostly centered on the Navbar.
 Using the Navbar, the user can move between the welcome page, login page and locations page.
 The photos page is paramterized so dependent on which location's photos the user desires to see, thus is inaccessable from the router.
 The user must click on a link for one of the location cards to view the photos page.
+The design is quite minimal in terms of colours, icons etc. The focus was on making something clear, clean and easy to navigate.

 ![][main]

 > > Shows a card for each location returned from the API on login.
-New locations can be added and existing locations can be deleted by
+New locations can be added and existing locations can be deleted by their author.
-> > their author.

 ![][detail]